MonikaFeigler/KBC_DataFlowTemplates/thoughtspot-gaa-snowflake/v0/README.md

 ### TR: [THOUGHTSPOT-GAA-SNOWFLAKE] Transformation

-This transformation is forming data from google analytics into requested shape and adding data from google Adwords with performance statistics.
+This transformation is forming data from google analytics into requested shape.

 ### WR: [THOUGHTSPOT-GAA-SNOWFLAKE] Writer